N9EWO Review :

 OK for those of you handy with electronics, a 1K (1000 ohm) "linear taper” potentiometer control is installed inside a small ALL metal enclosure with the desired RF connectors and knob (all your choice).
 The "pot" control is wired with the antenna input on one end, the ground connection on the other end (note: with a 66 or 33 ohm resistor in between this ground pin and chassis ground).
 The center "wiper" is used for the output to the receiver.
-Again this control is usable up to about 150 MHz.
+Again this control was usable up to about 150 MHz in testing.
 I actually used a 10 turn "wire wound type" pot for a much more precise adjustment, but any standard carbon linear 1K (1000 ohm) will work fine.

 at Sub-Performance (tad worse than the main receiver)

 The "sub" receiver has a even less dynamic range vs the "main".
 It also has a slightly less sensitivity and a bit less audio level and crispness (as compared to the main).
 More background noise mixed in as well.
 It certainly is not the of the same league as the "main".

 Actually this "sub" receiver is used for the spectrum display while in the BS mode , so the "Sub" receiver.....actually using it for listening is a real secondary use and can throw it in the category "might as well use it while it's there" .

 But it can indeed be of use, as long as you know its limitations.